SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 ## Data Description

-A CSV dataset, named vgsales.csv, was be used for the analysis.
+A CSV dataset, named vgsales.csv, was used for the analysis.
 The dataset contained 16,599 rows and the following columns:

 - Rank: The ranking of overall sales
 - Name: The name of the games